A Comprehensive Guide to Small Business Loans in Canada: Funding Options and Eligibility

 Government Grants and Loans:

 The Canadian government offers various grants and loans to support small businesses.
 Programs like the Canada Small Business Financing Program (CSBFP) provide access to loans with favorable terms, such as low interest rates and longer repayment periods.
 However, eligibility requirements and application processes for government funding can be stringent and time-consuming.
-It’s important to research and understand the specific criteria for each program before applying.

 Credit Unions: